Vimalkanth-MJ/Smart-Water-Meter/1. Flow Meter Calibration/readME.md

 **Volume Calculation:**

-In The process of Calibration I found that for 500mL flow sensor produces around 233 Pulses.
+In the process of Calibration I found that for 500mL flow sensor produces around 233 Pulses.

-Therfore, Volume in mL = 2.146 x pulse
+Therefore, Volume in mL = 2.146 x pulse
 Volume in Liter = 2.146 x pulse / 1000

 **Flow Rate Calculation: **